microsoft/bobsql/demos/rhelsummit2018/readme.md

 For these demos, you can use any Red Hat Enterprise Linux 7 Server.
 We used Virtual Machines for our demos with 8Gb of RAM and at least 100Gb of disk space (needed for the columnstore performance demo)

+The columnstore demo requires a windows computer to use PowerBI as a client.

+The container demo can be run on Windows or macOS

 We have the following demos to showcase SQL Server on Red Hat Enterprise Linux.

 deployandexplore - Deploy and show the basics of interacting with SQL Server on RHEL